camunda/camunda-docs-manual/content/webapps/cockpit/index.md

 ---

-With Camunda BPM Cockpit is a web application for monitoring and operations.
+Camunda BPM Cockpit is a web application for monitoring and operations.
 It provides access to deployed BPMN Processes and DMN Decisions, allows to search though running and ended instances and perform operations on these.

 {{< img src="img/cockpit-start-page-view.png" title="Cockpit Dashboard" >}}